 Composition roofing is essentially interchangeable with asphalt shingle roofing.
 They’re both lightweight, easy to install and tend to last a long time when well-maintained.

 The biggest difference between the two is that composition roof shingles are made using a blend of materials that are often recyclable, making composition roofing a bit more eco-friendly than asphalt shingle roofing.

 While composition roofing is far less expensive and easy to install than metal roofing, the benefits of metal roofing are significant compared to most other roofing types including composition roofing.

 Metal roofs are more durable, energy efficient and long-lasting than a majority of roof types, but far more expensive.
 Ultimately, budget will determine whether or not composition or metal roofing is the right option for you.

 Get a Quote on Your New Roof Today

 Looking to get started on your roof replacement?
 Talk to the experts at Long Roofing about the best roofing material for your home.

-Long Roofing is a premier provider of asphalt shingle and metal roofing across New England and the Mid-Atlantic, with over 70 years of home improvement excellence to our name.
+Long Roofing is a premier provider of asphalt shingle and metal roofing across New England and the Mid-Atlantic, with over 7 decades of home improvement excellence to our name.
 We offer only the best roofing systems to protect your home, your family and your possessions for decades to come.

 Call or contact us online to request a quote and schedule a free, in-home consultation!